What is amphetamine dependence?

 - miss work or school

-- not complete tasks or perform tasks as well
+- not complete or perform tasks as well

 - have severe dental problems

-- not be able to stop using amphetamines
+- find it difficult to stop using amphetamines

-- experience withdrawal symptoms if you do not use amphetamines
+- experience withdrawal symptoms if you don’t use amphetamines

 - have episodes of violence and mood disturbances